thecocode/blog-a-thon/README.md

 ### What is it?

 - Blog-a-thon is a blogging challenge brought to you by **CoCode** in association with **Hashnode**, a free developer blogging platform.
-We have 4 tracks for January namely- `Communities`, `Development,` `Artificial Intelligence,` and `Open Source.` You can write a blog for all or either of them by adding the tag  **`CocodeBlogs.`** At the end of the month, we will announce one winner for each track, therefore, 4 winners in total, who will be rewarded with Hashnode swags and a shoutout from CoCode’s socials.
+We have 4 tracks for February namely- `DevOps`, `Operating systems`, `Design`, and `Database`.
+You can write a blog for all or either of them by adding the tag  **`CocodeBlogs`**.
+At the end of the month, we will announce one winner for each track, therefore, 4 winners in total, who will be rewarded with Hashnode swags and a shoutout from CoCode’s socials.

 ### When does this end?

-- The challenge ends on Jan 31, 2023.
+- The challenge ends on Feb 28, 2023.

 ### How to participate?